Install Neptune DXP - Open Edition on macOS

 You can safely end your session using the keyboard shortcut

-CMD + Cin the Terminal.
+CMD + Cin the terminal.